kerkelae/disimpy/README.rst

 Automated tests
 ===============

-To confirm that the installation and CUDA configuration works, run the tests by executing
+To confirm that the installation and CUDA configuration works, you can run the tests by executing the following in your Python console.

 >>> from disimpy import tests
 >>> tests.test()